matplotlib/basemap/README.md

 * numpy
 * [pyproj](https://github.com/pyproj4/pyproj)
 * [pyshp](https://github.com/GeospatialPython/pyshp)
-* The GEOS (Geometry Engine - Open Source) library (version 3.1.1 or higher).
-Source code is included in the `geos-3.3.3` directory.
+* GEOS library (Geometry Engine, Open Source) version 3.1.1 or higher.
 * On Linux, if your Python was installed via a package management system, make sure the corresponding `python-dev` package is also installed.
 Otherwise, you may not have the Python header (`Python.h`),